Structural effects of boron doping in diamond crystals for gamma-ray light-source applications: Insights from molecular dynamics simulations: Introduction

 The structure of this work is as follows.
-In \Cref{subsec:Method_Gen}, the computational methodology for generating and modelling \CB~crystals is introduced, along with the range of crystal sizes and dopant concentrations considered.
+In \Cref{subsec:Method_Gen}, the computational methodology for generating and modelling \CB\ crystals is introduced, along with the range of crystal sizes and dopant concentrations considered.
 A geometric correction is presented in \Cref{subsec:Geometric_Correction}, that may be applied to the results to enable direct comparison with experimental and theoretical studies. \Cref{subsec:overview} provides an overview of the structural metrics considered in this work, namely the lattice constant and inter-planar distances, with the corresponding simulation results reported in Sections \ref{sec:LC} and \ref{subsec:IP}, respectively.
-To validate the computational methodology, a statistical analysis of dopant atom distribution and structural metrics is presented in \Cref{sec:Statistics}.
 Finally, in \Cref{sec:Conclusions}, the implications of these results for the design and practical realisation of gamma-ray CLSs are discussed, along with prospects for methodological improvements and future research directions.